klevu/jsv2-early-adopters/getting-started/1-hello-world/custom/README.md

 for getting up and running with static HTML.
 Copy these files to your folder, load up the index.php in your browser and **try searching for "bag"**.

+The results you see will be from our demo store since this example uses our API Key.
+To see your own product data, please complete the remaining hello-world tutorials below.

 ## Make some Changes!

 Now you have Klevu functionality entirely hosted on your infrastructure